- Beginners Guides

 - Forex Brokers

-Spread betting provides the ordinary investor a tax efficient opportunity to speculate on fluctuations in the prices of thousands of global market instruments.
+Financial spread betting provides the ordinary investor a tax efficient opportunity to speculate on fluctuations in the prices of thousands of global market instruments.
 These include individual shares, equity indices, foreign exchange, commodities, interest rates and bullion.

 It offers four key advantages over other more traditional investment methods;